 Small businesses have many marketing challenges.
 One of these challenges is how to determine what makes their business stand out from the competition.
-Being able to differentiate your business and communicating your unique capabilities that your competition does not have is paramount to attracting your ideal client.
+Being able to differentiate your business and communicate your unique capabilities that your competition does not have is important to attracting your ideal client.

 When someone asks you what makes you different from your competition:

 - Do you answer the question confidently, telling them why you are the best at solving their key challenge?

 - Does your answer help your audience feel like you understand their needs?

 - Do you clearly describe that special thing that makes you their ideal choice?

 When you differentiate your business, you make it memorable and credible.
 It helps your prospects quickly understand what you do and what sets you apart from your competitors.

 The secret to creating your differentiation, or unique selling proposition (USP) is understanding what your ideal client really wants and making sure you deliver it better than anyone else.
 You need to have a deep understanding of the market and competition and then determine where you can uniquely offer something that the competition does not, packaged in a way that others cannot easily copy.

 Don’t be fooled – this exercise is not easy to do.
 It takes a lot of thought, brainstorming and sometimes some trial and error to see what works.
 Sometimes we are just too close to our businesses to truly see that differentiating quality that makes us stand out.

 Plus you may find what is unique for your business evolves as your business grows.